drgrib/alfred/example.md

 All specifications from the Alfred [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) page are shown here with the Go code to produce them with this package and the resulting JSON output.

-The `alfred.Item` struct members are listed in the order they are defined in the specification so their rendered JSON output will be in a different order than some examples in the official document.
+Wherever it makes sense, struct members are listed in the order they are defined in the specification so their rendered JSON output will be in a different order than some examples in the official document.

 ## Standard Example